ThisWeekGhana.com becomes the D-O-T

 The total votes left to be polled in the rerun to conclude the elections are 4000.
 These votes are locked in six troubled precincts at Akwatia.

 The EC could then have used the occasion as a teaching moment.
 For those running for public offices, there will be the lesson that one cannot bend the public will with violence and disturbances at the poll.
-The same lesson, that civilized behavior is needed at the polls at all times, will serve to undercut the influence of powerful politicians over the acts of the illiterates who cause these disturbances.

 Given 3000 votes in the lead, it is hard to imagine how the NDC candidate could overcome this handicap with only 4000 votes left to contest for.